-Timber Preparation: Wood is an excellent building material and used for a variety of interior or exterior projects.
+Timber Preparation: Wood is an excellent building material and used for various interior or exterior projects.
 Its versatility comes with a unique set of challenges when coating the substrate.
-Preparing natural wood for painting or staining correctly, is a must to ensure a beautiful, long-lasting finish.
-Knots, moisture & sap bleeding, will affect the final coating if not prepared properly.
+Preparing natural wood for painting or staining correctly is a must to ensure a beautiful, long-lasting finish.
+Knots, moisture & sap bleeding will affect the final coating if not prepared properly.

 Once we start painting any substrate, we must always begin with a clean, dirt and grease-free surface.
-If there is mould, dust, grease or anything else present, we must remove and clean it before we can begin applying any coatings.
+If there is mould, dust, grease or anything else present, we must remove and clean it before applying any coatings.

 When starting to coat natural raw timber, first things first, we should check its moisture content.
 Painting natural timber with high moisture levels will result in product failure a loss of adherence.
 If you do not have one already, a moisture meter is an excellent investment to make, especially for painters and decorators.
 It can cost you more, in the end, with maybe having to return the following year and deal with a coating issue.
 Typically, exterior wood surfaces should not have more than 15-20% moisture present before painting & 12-15% for interior surfaces.

 Priming Natural Wood

-They do however carry a pungent odour, (whereas the water-based primers do not), but tend to dry very quickly, and will not let the knot bleed through your top (finish) coat.
-If you are looking to stain your natural wood, you don't have to seal the knots with a primer, slowly but thoroughly wetting the knots with stain will do.
+However, they carry a pungent odour (whereas the water-based primers do not) but tend to dry very quickly and will not let the knot bleed through your top (finish) coat.
+If you are looking to stain your natural wood, you don't have to seal the knots with a primer; slowly but thoroughly wetting the knots with stain will do.
 Remove all dried up and oozing sap is a must, though (NOT with white spirit or turps), especially when dealing with woods such as fir or pine.
 After removing the sap build-up, use an appropriate primer/sealer to seal in the sap affected areas.

 Filling in the Holes